12 Character Meals for Adults: Disney World Adults Only

 Characters: Chip, Dale, Mickey Mouse and Pluto

 6. Ohana’s Breakfast at the Polynesian Resort

 Why adults love it: Dining with Lilo and Stitch at O’hana’s in the Polynesian Resort is enjoyable by the standards of many adults, mostly because of its relaxed vibe.
 The food is served family style, so you do not need to make any decisions, and there is no buffet to navigate.
 Simply sit down and wait for your food to come.
-Serving a Hawaiian take on American favourites,you will find Mickey waffles, bacon, eggs, and home fries with the addition of Hawaiian fare such as pineapple bread.
-The restaurant has a fabulous view of the Magic Kingdom, sporting big windows with lots of natural light.
+Serving a Hawaiian take on American favourites, you will find Mickey waffles, bacon, eggs, and home fries with the addition of Hawaiian fare such as pineapple bread.
+The restaurant has a fabulous view of the Magic Kingdom, my favourite of the Disney World Parks ranked, sporting big windows with lots of natural light.
 The music and spirit of the restaurant is relaxed and positive, making for a really enjoyable experience.

 What adults did not love: It is possible that O’hana’s can feel a little bit too kid friendly with the mid morning coconut race and parades.